tsgates/arch-wiki-markdown/wiki/Pacman.md

 and that a downgrade will not be necessary, since it will remove all of the old versions from the cache folder, leaving behind only the versions of the packages that are currently installed.
-Having older versions of packages comes in handy in case a future upgrade causes breakage.
+Having older versions of packages comes in handy in case a future upgrade results in a broken system.

     # pacman -Sc